scripting/instantOutlines/README.md

 I don't really have an interest in being the central node, I just want to set up a prototype, work with other developers to interop, build apps off the power of instant outlining.

-### OPML Everywhere
+### OPML everywhere

 A couple of things about OPML.

 1. I used an outliner to write this site and the example app.
-The source is here.
+The source is <a href="https://github.com/scripting/instantOutlines/blob/main/misc/source.opml">here</a>.

 2. A <a href="http://this.how/opmlChecklist/">checklist</a> of basic info for devs using OPML for interop.